Modern Data Architecture: What is it

 Lets say, you are operating at a large scale and you have transactions on your mobile application and you are also tracking the user activity on your app and you are generating 10 million events per day.
 The day that you have is for the past 3 years.
 Now, this will lead to billions of events.
 On the first layer, you can segregate those events on certain KPIs on a daily basis, monthly basis and yearly basis and your 60-70% of the use cases are handled by the daily rollups.
 Now a new product launch requires a metric which is not available on a daily roll up.
 In the old ETL setup, you would be required to do a lot of data movement to make that work.
 But, with the introduction of this latest architecture, you can actually build the required metric without much of an effort.
 This is possible as all the data is lying at one place and you can analyse them using a single tool.
 You can query the data at a more granular level.
 All this can happen in a much more cost effective way with an interactive query speed.
 Earlier we didn't have interactive querying with ETL platforms like Hadoop and with the emergence of cloud data lake we have these interactive querying facilities.
 For example, with Google we have Google Big Query and with AWS we have Redshift and Athena which can be coupled with S3 to work along it.

-Under this architecture, instead of fragmenting the data, we are keeping the data at one place organised at different levels of aggregation and summarisation and finally using that data in different tools.
+Under this architecture, instead of fragmenting the data, we are keeping the data at one, unified data access, place organised at different levels of aggregation and summarisation and finally using that data in different tools.

 Characteristics of Modern Data Architecture

 The main advantage of this architecture is self serve.
-Under self serve, teams across the organisation work on the single copy of truth.
+Under self serve, teams across the organisation work on the same data sharing a single copy of truth.
 There is high agility in asking a new question.
 All the data is accessible to all departments.
-This is unlike the ETL world where teams are data isolated and they don’t know what data is available with the other team.
+This is unlike the ETL world where teams are data isolated and they don't know what data is available with the other team.

 It's much easier to implement data governance across the organization.
 We have unified definitions and models across all data sets.